cdapio/cdap/cdap-docs/faq/source/cdap-startup.rst

 My Hive Server2 defaults to 10000; what should I do?
 ----------------------------------------------------
-If port 10000 is being used by another service, simply change ``router.bind.port`` in the ``cdap-site.xml`` to another available port.
+By default, CDAP uses port 10000.
+If port 10000 is being used by another service, simply change the ``router.bind.port`` in the ``cdap-site.xml`` to another available port.
 Since in the Hadoop ecosystem, Hive Server2 defaults to 10000, we are considering changing the router default port.

 How do I set the CDAP properties for components running on multiple machines?
 -----------------------------------------------------------------------------